As a visual communicator, I speak through color, texture, composition and imagery. My paintings invite the viewer to start a conversation.

 “I know words, I have the best words.” and “Nobody builds a wall better than me.”

 Like a drama filled reality show gone bad, we continue to watch Donald Trump drown in his own “best words.”
 Our only hope is that he doesn’t pull us down with him.
 Every scene has been infused with his unscripted rants and overheated insults, daring someone to fight, in the interest of creating drama and ratings.
 Trump is not a politician but a salesman and a renegade of his own party.
 From the start of his campaign, Trump continues to wildly vacillate his positions and issues while attracting extremists of all kinds, flailing and sinking right before our eyes.
-United Artist!
-Exhibition, Charles Krause Art Gallery, Washington D.C. and Art Exhibit Review in Washington Post
+Art Exhibit Review in Washington Post

 The Bristlecone Pines are one of the oldest living trees on earth, more than 4,800 years old.
 I see them when backpacking above 10,000 ft.
 They remind us that struggles can be faced, survival is possible and hope is worth the fight.